iangow/wrds2pg/README.md

 `force`: set to `True` to force update.
 Default value is `False`.

-### Upload SAS File
+## Importing SAS data into PostgreSQL
-The software can also upload SAS file directly to PG.
+The software can also upload SAS file directly to PostgreSQL.
 You need to have local SAS in order to use this function.

 Use `fpath` to specify file path.